yegor256/blog/_posts/2017/feb/2017-02-14-stackoverflow-is-your-tool.md

 ---

 I've [said before]({% pst 2014/oct/2014-10-29-how-much-do-you-cost %})
-that your StackOverflow reputation is very important to [us](https://www.zerocracy.com) when we make a decision on how much we should pay a software developer.
+that your Stack Overflow reputation is very important to [us](https://www.zerocracy.com) when we make a decision on how much we should pay a software developer.
 However, there were many complaints about this metric.
 Take, for example, the ones [here](https://www.yegor256.com/2014/10/29/how-much-do-you-cost.html#comment-1704113248) and [here](https://www.yegor256.com/2014/10/29/how-much-do-you-cost.html#comment-1697910905).
 In a nutshell, so many of you
-disagreed and said that the number of StackOverflow up-votes was nothing more than a measurement of the amount of time someone spent answering stupid questions asked by clueless programmers.
+disagreed and said that the number of Stack Overflow up-votes was nothing more than a measurement of the amount of time someone spent answering stupid questions asked by clueless programmers.
 Let me disagree and explain why your activity on this platform is so important to